sabsar42/digital_pharmacist_v2/README.md

-# Patient Medical History Management System
+# DigiPharma - AI based Patient Medical History Management System

 ## Overview

-The Patient Medical History Management System is a comprehensive application designed to streamline and enhance healthcare services through efficient management of patient information, medication, and health records.
+The DigiPharma - AI based Patient Medical History Management System  is a comprehensive application designed to streamline and enhance healthcare services through efficient management of patient information, medication, and health records.
 This system offers a variety of features to support pharmacists, administrators, and patients in their healthcare journeys.

 ## Features